 Mix It Up

-Thanks to the region’s agricultural diversity, you’ll find farm stands tucked between vineyards.
-Take advantage of that and mix some non-wine stops such as at the Hacienda Carmel or the downtown Carmel-By-The-Sea farmers market.
+Thanks to the region’s agricultural diversity, farm stands are tucked between vineyards.
+Take advantage of that and mix some non-wine stops, such as at the Hacienda Carmel or the downtown Carmel-By-The-Sea farmers market.

 Make A Reservation